bmc/ebook/README.md

 ## Building

-Once you've prepared everything (see below), you can rebuild the book by running the command:
+Once you've prepared everything, as described above, you can rebuild the book by running the command:

 ```
 ./build